 Leadership in Art Award

-The Leadership in the Arts Award was established in 2006 as an annual award “to honor and recognize individuals or organizations that have made a significant impact on the arts and culture of our region through innovative thinking and exemplary commitment to promoting sustaining, and advancing our quality of life through the Arts.”
-The Arts Commission was established in 1977 is a 15-member panel with three representatives appointed by each of the five County District Supervisors.
+The Leadership in the Arts Award was established in 2006 by the Santa Barbara County Arts Commission as an annual award “to honor and recognize individuals or organizations that have made a significant impact on the arts and culture of our region through innovative thinking and exemplary commitment to promoting sustaining, and advancing our quality of life through the Arts.”
+Established in 1977, the Arts Commissioners are appointed by the five County District Supervisors.